arkency/posts/posts/2015-04-21-the-event-store-for-rails-developers.md

 #### Creating events

 Creating events is very simple.
-At the beginning you have to define own event model extending `RailsEventStore::Event` class.
+At the beginning you have to define your own event model extending `RailsEventStore::Event` class.

 ```
 class ProductAdded < RailsEventStore::Event
 end
  ```

-Now you are prepared to create event's instance and save to a database.
+Now you are prepared to create event's instance and save it to a database.

 ```
  stream_name = "product_1"